 Off-the-beaten track places

 At Studio Harcourt, a famous photography studio, photo enthusiasts can wander around admiring portraits of some of the greatest stars, from Marlene Dietrich and Zinedine Zidane to Brigitte Bardot.
 You can even follow in their footsteps and have a portrait of yourself taken, just like a celebrity.
 At La Tête dans les Nuages, arcade games and other attractions are the main draw.
 There’s something for people of all ages and tastes, from pinball machines and bowling alleys to running simulators and basketball hoops.
 This place takes you straight back to your childhood days.
+A visit to a former brothel?
+Aux Belles Poules is the only place in Paris that has kept its period decoration!
+Take a trip back into its history with unusual guided tour, proposed by Caroline Senot.

 The town of Asnières-sur-Seine has one of the most unusual cemeteries in France, which is well worth visiting: the dog cemetery.
 Here, you will be able to see the graves of famous pets, the pets of famous people, and animals that have gone down in history, like Moustache the soldier dog and Marguerite Duras’s horse.
 And for a truly unusual experience, take a guided tour of the Musée Fragonard located inside the Ecole Nationale Vétérinaire (veterinary school) in Alfort, which has a collection of no fewer than 4,200 animal skeletons.
 The display of écorchés, i.e. flayed cadavers, is a must-see.